Albapj01/Prices/README.md

 mvn clean install
 ```

-Then, when it passes correctly, you can run the this project with the command:
+Then, when it passes correctly, you can run the project with the command:

 ```sh
 ./mvnw spring-boot:run